microlinkhq/youtube-dl-exec/README.md

 The environment variables are taken into account when you perform a `npm install` in a project that contains `youtube-dl-exec` dependency.

+These environment variables can also be set through "npm config", for example `npm install --YOUTUBE_DL_HOST="Some URL"`, or store it in `.npmrc` file.

 They setup the download configuration for getting the `youtube-dl` binary file.

 These variables can be